 3. Hill's Science Diet Senior 7+ Small Kibble

-- Balanced minerals support heart and kidney health
+- Balanced minerals to support heart and kidney health

-- Omega-6s and vitamin E promote skin and coat wellness
+- Omega-6s and vitamin E for skin and coat care

 - Not for large breeds

-4. Purina Moist & Meaty Steak Flavor Soft Dog Food
+4. Purina Moist & Meaty Steak Flavor Pouches

 5. Pedigree High Protein Beef & Lamb Dry Food

-- Real Red Meat: Made with beef and lamb for diverse protein sources
+- Real beef and lamb for protein variety and taste

-- 25% More Protein: Higher protein content compared to standard formulas
+- 25% more protein than standard Pedigree formulas

 - Higher protein content